bhauman/bhauman.github.com/drafts/housing-bubble.md

 ladders or scaffolding but there is absolutely no heavy lifting involved.

-There is the strain of knowing which parts go where.
-But you literally can use a soccer ball as your model.
-Seriously you can have one on hand to know weather you are currently making an hexagon or a pentagon.
+There is the strain of knowing which parts go where but you literally can use a soccer ball as your model.
+Seriously, you can have one on hand to know wether you are currently making an hexagon or a pentagon.

-## More parts
+## More patterns

+A few other patterns are needed to finish the shell.
+These patterns are based on the original three patterns.

-There are some other shapes.
-If you refer back to the dome diagram you will notice that the bottom row of triangles is truncated to sit on a flat surface.
-These are derived from the previous layouts and are simply truncated versions of two of the previous layouts.
+If you refer back to the dome diagram you will notice that the bottom row of triangles is truncated to allow the dome to sit on a flat surface.
+These bottom row patterns are simply truncated versions of two of the previous layouts.

 <p>
 <img src="/assets/images/dome/bottom_pieces.png"/>